Pour painted Christmas ornaments: an easy way to turn clear glass or plastic balls into gorgeous, colourful homemade ornaments.

 Now grab your second colour, and give a few small squirts, turning your ornament between squirts.

-When the inside of your ornament has been completely coated with your paint colours, simply turn it upside down over a small cup or container, and let the excess paint drip out.
+When the inside of your ornament is completely coated with paint, turn it upside down over a small cup or container, and let the excess paint drip out.

-What do you think?
 Isn’t this an easy and inexpensive way to make a stunning ornament?
-I just love the swirls of colour and the glossy look that the plastic ball gives to the ornament.
+I love the swirls of colour and how glossy the plastic ornament now looks.

-I hope you give this a try at h0me!
-One of these would make a lovely gift for a teacher or neighbour.
-A set of 4 or 6 would be super homemade gift to give to anyone on your Christmas list!
+A single ornament would make a lovely gift for a teacher or neighbour, and a set of 4 or 6 would be great homemade gift for anyone on your Christmas list!

-And you can find ALL of my easy and inexpensive Christmas crafts for kids on my Hooligans Christmas Pinboard.
+And you can find all of my easy and inexpensive Christmas crafts for kids on my Hooligans Christmas Pinboard.